 Economic / Employment Structure

 Results from the 2011 Census show that in the Outer Hebrides a higher percentage of the workforce are self-employed, 10% in comparison to 7% for Scotland.
 There were also more people employed part time, 15% in comparison to 13% in Scotland.
 The majority of males are employed in the ‘skilled trades occupations’, while the majority of females are employed in the ‘Caring, leisure and other service occupations’.
-For more information please go to the Economy pages.
+For more information please go to the Economy pages (Opens in a new window or downloads a file).

 Skills and Qualifications